vikramriyer/vikramriyer.github.io/_drafts/2019-07-21-nailing-system-design-interviews.md

 ## Some Design Considerations and/or Assumptions

 This is where you get to think like a business owner.
 Understanding how and what the product is meant to do. Ås a business owner, you are expected to gain clarity about the product that you are about to discuss and design and implement.
 Not paying enough attention to this in detail might jeopardize the quality of the product.
 On the other hand, there is also a case where you might want to avoid over-thinking about it.
 This will lead to overcomplicating stuff like inventing a noise-canceling (silencer equipped) gun to kill a cockroach.
 So, how do we strike the right balance and that too in cases where you might stumble upon a question at an interview that you have not prepared for?
 Keep reading!

 ### Functional Requirements
 These are requirements that a user would be directly involved in.
 To explain that with an example, let's consider designing WhatsApp.
 What are the first few questions that strike your mind when you think of using WhatsApp

 Basic
-- I want to be able to text with my friends
+- I want to be able to text my friends
 - I want to be able to send emojis

 Moderately Advanced